girlscript/winter-of-contributing/C_CPP/Algorithmic Approaches/Brute Force/Longest_Palindromic_Substring.md

-# Longest Palidromic Substring Using Brute Force Approach
+# Longest Palindromic Substring Using Brute Force Approach
 # Brute Force
 - A Brute Force Algorithm is a straight-forward approach to a problem i.e the first method or algorithm which come in our mind to solve a particular problem.
 In this we try every possibility rather than going for advance techniques to improve efficiency.
 # Longest Palindromic Substring